GoogleCloudPlatform/gcsfuse/perfmetrics/scripts/README.md

 fio job_files/your-job-file.fio --lat_percentiles 1 --output-format=json --output='output.json'
 ```
 7. Install requirements by running `pip install -r requirements.txt --user`
-8. Generate your service account credentials `creds.json` and upload the file on your GCS bucket `your-bucket-name` and run the following command to copy it into `gsheet` directory:
+8. Generate your service account credentials `creds.json` and upload the file on your GCS bucket `your-bucket-name`.
+If using an old credentials file, make sure that it is not expired.
+Run the following command to copy it into `gsheet` directory:
 ```bash
 gsutil cp gs://your-bucket-name/creds.json ./gsheet
 ```